gk646/magique/README.md

 ### 3. Documentation

-There are 2 main ways magique is documented:
+There are 3 ways `magique` is documented:

 - **In-Header Documentation**
     - Each public function or struct comes with a comment or description